Explore Japan on foot

 As with all of our Independent tours, changes can be made to this tour depending on your requirements.

-After a long flight to Japan you will be met by one of Japan Roads staff who will take you to your hotel in Tokyo and will give you an orientation.
+After a long flight to Japan, you will be met by one of Rediscover Tours staff who will take you to your hotel in Tokyo and will give you an orientation.

 You will start off your day with a visit to enjoy the beauty of Rikugien, an 18th century landscape garden and arguably the most beautiful Japanese garden in Tokyo.
 Next you will visit the Meiji Imperial Shrine, where you can relax in the forested setting and enjoy the traditional Shinto architecture of this oasis nestled within one of the world's busiest modern metropolis.
 Finally, you will end your day in Ginza, the upscale downtown district with huge department stores, fancy restaurants, the Sony Building where you can look at the company's newest cutting-edge gadgets, and more.